Learn how a balance transfer can affect your credit rating and what you can do to ensure it has a positive impact on your credit score.

 Similar to any type of credit card, a balance transfer credit card can have a negative impact on your credit rating.
 Researching and comparing your balance transfer credit card options beforehand will ensure you’re applying a card that you’re both eligible for and can afford, increasing your likelihood of approval.

 Managing your card with a budget in mind and doing your best to repay your balance before the promotional period ends is another way you can reduce the impact a balance transfer has on your credit card.
-Balance transfers can be a great way to consolidate your debt without the cost of interest, but conducting research and managing your finances is crucial if you want to reduce the impact it could have on your file.
+Balance transfers can be a great way to consolidate your debt without the cost of interest, but conducting research and managing your finances is crucial if you want to minimize the impact it could have on your file.